jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 date: 2019-07-18
 ---

-Design systems come in all shapes and sizes and can encompass a wide range of skillset and roles within an organization.
+Design systems come in all shapes and sizes and can encompass a wide range of skillsets and roles within an organization.
 As a front-end developer, I'd like to share some of the tooling that I've found to be helpful when building out the components and code portion of a design system in modern applications.